GDGCVITBHOPAL/Weathered/README.md

 ## Steps to run the App :
 Excited to experience WEATHERED?
 Here's how to set it up:

-1. **Fork the Repository:** Contribute to the project or simply get a copy for your personal use.
+1. **Fork the Repository:** Fork this repository to your account to get a copy for your personal use.
 2. **Clone Locally:** Retrieve the project onto your development machine using Git.
 3. **Install Flutter:** Ensure you have Flutter and its dependencies installed.
 4. **Install Dependencies:** Execute `flutter pub get` to download all required packages.